JonathanWillitts/common-qgis-2-to-3-plugin-fixes/README.md

 ## Contributions:

-Contributions are welcome that improve this document, in the form or corrections, changes, additional entries, or anything else you see fit.
+Contributions to improve this document are welcome, whether in the form or corrections, changes, additional entries, or anything else you see fit.
 Please submit a pull request.